Partnership Firm Registration Online - An Overview

 After getting the Partnership Deed Notarised, partners of the firm need to apply for PAN of the Firm.
 Swarit Advisors can assist you in obtaining PAN by filing an application on your behalf.

 Yes, an Indian resident can make investments in a Partnership Firm.
 However, the feature of limited liability does not apply to this business structure, unlike LLP or Private Limited Company.

 No, you would not be required to visit any government department, as the process of registering a partnership firm shall be done online.
 However, you would only be required to be physically present to notarize the partnership deed.

 The partners need to file an application for the Partnership Firm Registration with the Registrar of Firms (ROF), who has jurisdiction over the place of business of the Partnership Firm.
 On the receipt of the application, the registrar of firm will examine and scrutinize the documents and thereby issues the Certificate of Registration of Partnership Firm.

 No, in India, partnership firms are not required to file Annual Return.
 However, the filling of Income Tax Return (ITR) before the due date is mandatory for a partnership firm.
 Further, in the partnership Act, 1932, there is no such provision of audit, i.e., firms are not required to get their books of account audited.
 However, getting the tax audit done is mandatory if the annual turnover of the firm exceeds Rs.
 2 Crore.

 In India, a minimum of 2 persons and a maximum of 20 are required to form a partnership firm.

 There is no amount prescribed as the minimum capital requirement for the registration of a partnership firm in India.
-All you need is to open a current bank account balance.
+All you need to open is current bank account.